Cruise details - Hot springs and eternal ice

 • Day 17 Ilulissat

-Our next stop is Ilulissat, which means “iceberg” in Greenlandic.
-And with good reason, as the town is located at the mouth of the iceberg-filled Ilulissat Ice Fjord.
-Delight in the thunderous spectacle when icebergs break off from Sermeq Kujalleq glacier and plunge into the fjord.
+In the morning we reach Ilulissat village in fabled Disko Bay.
+Ilulissat is located beside the Ilulissat Icefjord.
+Delight in the thunderous spectacle when icebergs break off from the glacier and plunge into the fjord.

-The small settlement of Qeqertarsuaq is located on the south coast of Disko Island.
-In 1773 the first whaling base was founded.
+The small settlement of Qeqertarsuaq is located on the South Coast of Disko Island.
+In 1773, the first whaling base was founded there.
 Whaling has been of great importance to the town over the past two centuries.
 Hunting and fishing are still the primary occupations for the island’s inhabitants.

 • Day 19 Kangerlussuaq